idlrl/flare/tutorial/modules.md

 * [Manager](#manager)

 ## Model <a name="model"/>
-The `Model` class inherits `torch.nn.Module` and implements the network structure.
+The `Model` class inherits from `torch.nn.Module` and implements the network structure.
 It defines all the computations that the user wants the network to support.
 These computation functions will be called by an `Algorithm` object that owns the `Model` object.
 This class only defines a network but is not responsible for training its parameters.

 Sometimes after a `Model` is implemented, it might be reused in different scenarios.
 For example, we have defined a CNN that accepts an image input and outputs several Q values for action control when playing Atari.
 This same model class can be used by both SARSA and Q-learning, regardless of the their different training objectives.

 #### Customization
-To customize a new `Model`, the user needs to inherit the base model defined in `<flare_root>/flare/framework/algorithm.py`.
+To customize a new `Model`, the user needs to derive from the base model defined in `<flare_root>/flare/framework/algorithm.py`.
 Each model has several specs functions to be defined, and each specs function specifies the formats of input/output data.
 There are currently four possible specs functions in total:
 ```python
 @abstractmethod
 def get_input_specs(self):